AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Now supports exporting an account's private key.
 - Unified button and input styles across the app.
 - Removed some non-working placeholder UI until it works.
-- Fix popup's web3 stream provider
+- Fix popup's webu stream provider
 - Temporarily deactivated fauceting indication because it would activate when restoring an empty account.

 ## 1.3.2 2016-04-04